operbot/opr/README.rst

 **DESCRIPTION**

+With **OPR** your can have the commands of a irc bot available on your cli.
+Instead of having to join a irc channel and give commands to your bot, you can run these commands on your shell.

-``opr`` is a solid, non hackable bot, intended to be programmable in a static, only code, no popen, fixed imports and no reading modules from a directory, to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the
+**OPR** is a solid, non hackable, and is intended to be programmable in a static, only code, no popen, fixed imports and no reading modules from a directory, to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the